 When someone dies, it affects a lot of people.
 Their family members and friends grieve.
 Their employer loses a good employee.
 The community loses a great baseball coach.
 However, if everyone who was affected was able to sue, our courts would do nothing but try wrongful death cases.

 If you are allowed to sue for something, you are said to have “standing.”
 In Texas, you have “standing” if you are a spouse, parent or child of the deceased.

-If you are not one of the above people, you cannot engage a wrongful death attorney.
+If you are not one of the above people, you cannot engage a personal injury attorney.
 The law is pretty clear.
 It does not protect same-sex couples or fiancées.
-It does not allow grandparents to sue or step-parents and it is limited strictly to these three groups of people.
+It does not allow grandparents to sue or step-parents, and it is limited strictly to these three groups of people.
 Damages can only be claimed by these loved ones.

 What Are the Damages for Wrongful Death?

 When you sue for wrongful death, you are not suing on behalf of the person who died.
 This may sound mean, but it is the law.
 You aren’t suing for things that person lost.
 You are suing on behalf of yourself and for what you personally have lost.
 Typically, since you were not the actual victim, you will be suing for what is called compensatory damages.
 This differs from actual damages.
 Your wrongful death attorney will be able to explain more.

 According to Texas law, you can sue for the following:

 - Pecuniary damages – can be measured in dollars and cents

 - The lost earning capacity of the victim.
 This is whatever the decedent would have been able to earn in their lifetime and contribute to your family.
 This is based on their earning capacity, age, education, history and other factors.

 - Any outstanding medical bills incurred by your family